 Pharmaceuticals and personal care products in the environment

-The next National Prescription Drug Take Back Day will be held in April 2022.
-For more information, visit U.S. Drug Enforcement Administration's website.
-For a map of participating sites in Wisconsin, visit Wisconsin Department of Health Services.
+The next Drug Take Back Day is Oct.
+29, 2022.
+To learn more about participating sites and what they accept, visit the Wisconsin Department of Health Services.

 A pharmaceutical or personal care product is any product used by individuals for personal health or cosmetic reasons, used by veterinarians to treat pets, or used by farmers to enhance the growth or health of livestock.
 This includes prescription and over-the-counter medications, veterinary medications, fragrances and cosmetics.